pfilo8/NodeFlow/README.md

 where `pipeline_name` is the name of the pipeline defined in the `src/probabilistic_flow_boosting/pipeline_registry.py` file.

 ## Citation
-If you use this code or the research findings in your work, please cite our paper:
+If you use this code or the research findings in your work, please cite our paper: TBA

 ## Contact
-In case of questions or comments please contact using LinkedIn:
+In case of questions or comments, please contact using LinkedIn: [Patryk Wielopolski](https://www.linkedin.com/in/patryk-wielopolski/)